-If you have children already, how will a new sibling affect their schedules?
+- How will we adjust our family’s schedule?
 For example, will the baby’s naptime interfere with your older child’s soccer practice?
 Prioritize family time over too many scheduled activities.
 My husband and I had a one sport and one music activity per kid rule with our three children.
 And that really worked for us.

-When introducing a new sibling, be intentional about involving your older children in the process.
+Introducing your new baby to their sibling or siblings is a big event – and it can be overwhelming for your older kiddos.
+Be intentional about involving your older children in the process.
 Let them pick out a new toy for the baby.
 Or, have them come to a prenatal visit and hear baby’s heartbeat.
-Moms and dads can take older children to the park, to a movie or even to the grocery store to ensure bonding time with them doesn’t get shorted with the new baby.
+Parents can take older children to the park, a movie or even to the grocery store to ensure bonding time with them doesn’t get shorted with the new baby.

 In the first few weeks after baby arrives, focus on connecting with your new addition and bonding with your family.
 Eat and sleep, but don’t worry about the thank-you notes or keeping the house clean.
 And try to limit your errands, particularly if you’ve had a cesarean section and can’t drive for two weeks.
 Ask family and friends for help.
 Really, don’t be shy about this.
 In most cases, they want to help.
 They just need reassurance from you, the new parents, that they’re not intruding.

 Before the new baby arrives, parents should agree on their routine for during-the-night awakenings and other responsibilities.
-Who will get up with the baby or will the parents take turns?
+Will the parents take turns getting up to feed and change the baby?
+What will they do when baby won’t take a bottle?
 Whatever your family decides, it’s important to make sleep a priority.
 Sometimes tag teaming is best because if everyone is sleep deprived, that’s hard.

 Schedule date nights.
 Hire a babysitter or swap babysitting with friends.
 Be sure to plan time for just the two of you, when interruptions are unlikely and you’re not too tired.